Policy and strategy

 As part of their review of more than 5,700 MBS items, the MBS Taskforce responded to input from the:

-We administer legislation related to health, including:
+We administer legislation to do with health, including:

 - Midwife Professional Indemnity (Commonwealth Contribution) Scheme Act 2010